 MP for Newry and Armagh

-Dáire Hughes is a Sinn Féin Member of Parliament for Newry and Armagh, elected on 4 July 2024.
-The dataset does not provide details of his career prior to entering Parliament.
+Dáire Hughes is a Sinn Féin MP for Newry and Armagh, elected in July 2024.
+The data provided identifies him as male and currently serving in Parliament; it does not include details of his career prior to or outside his role as MP.

-Declared financial interests include two entries for visits outside the UK and one miscellaneous item.
+Declared financial interests include two visits outside the UK and one miscellaneous entry.

 Generated 21 February 2026